 Time of Day

-CoughDrop also shows how frequently buttons are pressed at different times of day.
+CoughDrop can also show how frequently buttons are pressed at different times of the day.
 Any of the boxes can be hovered over on a desktop computer to see the number of events, but this information is also reflected in the color of the boxes.
 The darker the color, the more events in that time block relative to the rest of the time blocks.

 The Weighted Words section shows a list of all words used by the communicator in the date range, with more-frequently-used words showing up larger and darker.

 CoughDrop can optionally track usage by geolocation using the GPS available on the communicator's devices.
 This is an additional login level that must be turned on in addition to standard logging.
-When it is turned on, you can see how many sessions were recorded for a given location, and what the time frame was for the sessions.
+When it is turned on, communicators and their approved supervisors can see how many sessions were recorded for a given location, and what the time frame was for the sessions.
 CoughDrop can also filter all other reports based on their location in addition to date range, to be able to better compare usage across different locations like home vs. school.

 Activation Heat Map

-CoughDrop also tracks where on the screen users are pressing, to generate an Activation Heat Map.
-This heat map shows where the user is pressing buttons, and where it's happening most frequently.
-This can be useful for making sure there isn't a "dead zone" somewhere on the device, such as a location the user can't access because of visual or motor constraints.
-It can also help indicate if the user is gravitating to a specific area on the device instead of using all the available buttons.
+With logging enabled, CoughDrop tracks where on the screen communicators are pressing buttons to generate an Activation Heat Map.
+This heat map shows where the communicator is selecting buttons, and where selections happen most frequently.
+This can be useful for making sure there isn't a "dead zone" somewhere on the device, such as a location the communicator can't access because of visual or motor constraints or even a mechanical issue like a strap or support blocking that area.
+It can also help indicate if the user is gravitating to a specific area on the device instead of using more of the available buttons.